Tickle your taste buds at these Sin City restaurants rolling out new dishes, menus and dining experiences.

 This Strip staple, known for its lauded Italian cuisine, recently rolled out a new chef’s table dining experience.
 Led by chef de cuisine Michael Vitangeli, guests are treated to six courses featuring age-old recipes derived from the chef’s Italian lineage—think hand-pulled pastas, fresh antipasti and burrata—each served with curated wine pairings.
 The Cosmopolitan of Las Vegas

-In order of appearance, photos: courtesy of Bugsy & Meyer’s Steakhouse; by Anthony mair
+Photography by: In order of appearance, photos: courtesy of Bugsy & Meyer’s Steakhouse; by Anthony mair